What the Major Banks are Forecasting for the Japanese Yen in 2020

 Japanese politics has a big influence on the Yen.
 The Yen goes up when the elected government implements policies help improve the economy.
 The continuation of similar economic policies as last year, which appear to be working, will mean the Yen will likely go up.

 Authorities are also likely to implement policies to help manage any sudden fluctuations in the foreign exchange rate.
 A stronger Yen could lower demand for Japanese exports and negatively impact the economy.
+However, everything is uncertain due to the coronavirus pandemic.

 3. Other Currencies

 The US dollar (USD) can significantly influence the Yen.
 Generally, when the USD gets stronger, the Yen is relatively weaker and vice versa.
 The Yen is also seen as a ‘safe currency’, which means it will move up against other ‘higher risk’ currencies when there is more uncertainty over global economic growth.
+Safe-haven buying of the JPY might be short-lived, but it depends on how long the coronavirus pandemic impacts countries worldwide.

 Japanese Yen bank forecast currency pairs